February 24, 2017

 This is no reason for not saying what they did; but what they did was not always what they tried to do or thought that they were doing …

-How Do Anton’s Words Apply to Us Today?
+How Do Acton’s Words Apply to Us Today?

 If you ask many Americans, this phrase may perfectly apply to our political climate.
 I can see it.
 A number of executive orders have been made to silence the Environmental Protection Agency and other important agencies, to roll back consumer protections, and to deny asylum seekers and green-card-holding immigrants safe passage to our shores, among other things.
 On top of that, our new Attorney General — who has a poor civil rights record — is rolling back protections for LGBT individuals.